-Also, the training must allow for employees to ask questions and have those questions answered.
+Also, the training must allow employees to ask questions and have those questions answered.
 If the employee is taking an online course, previous guidance implementing AB 1825 indicated that questions must be answered within two business days.
 Clear Law Institute answers user questions within one business day as part of its online sexual harassment training.

 Will the State develop training?

-Senate Bill 1343 has indicated that the Department of Fair Employment and Housing will, at some point, develop or obtain 1-hour and 2-hour online training courses on prevention of sexual harassment in the workplace and post it on their website.
+Senate Bill 1343 has indicated that the Department of Fair Employment and Housing will, at some point, develop or obtain 1-hour and 2-hour online training courses on the prevention of sexual harassment in the workplace and post it on their website.
 The Department is also required to “make existing informational posters and fact sheets, as well as the online training courses regarding sexual harassment prevention, available to employers in specified alternate languages on the department’s Internet Web site.”
 It is not stated when these will be available.